Battle of Britain (film): Historical accuracy

 Although some characters are merged, the film is generally faithful to events.
 Most historians doubt that Germany could realistically have won the Battle of Britain, given Britain's superiority in aircraft production, its vast radar and surveillance infrastructure, the superior experience of its pilots, and the inherent advantage of fighting an air war over its home territory.
 While loss of pilots was an issue, Britain could supplement its ranks with experienced pilots who had fled Poland, Czechoslovakia, France, Belgium, and other countries Germany had conquered, as well as pilots from the Dominions and volunteers from the United States.
-The German switch from attacking airfields to bombing cities was an effect, not a cause, of Germany's failure, as Germany had proved unable to destroy the airfields and other air infrastructure.

 The film includes a sequence which relates the events of 15 August 1940, when the Luftwaffe attempted to overwhelm fighter defences by simultaneous attacks on northern and southern England, reasoning that "even a Spitfire can't be in two places at once".
 North East England was attacked by 65 Heinkel He 111s escorted by 34 Messerschmitt Bf 110s, and RAF Driffield was attacked by 50 unescorted Junkers Ju 88s.
 Out of 115 bombers and 35 fighters sent, 16 bombers and seven fighters were lost.
 As a result of these casualties, Luftflotte 5 did not appear in strength again in the campaign.

 The confrontation between Keith Park and Trafford Leigh-Mallory in front of Dowding is fictitious, though there undoubtedly were tensions between the two sides.
 The film does not mention that following the Battle of Britain Dowding and Park were replaced by Sholto Douglas and Leigh-Mallory, despite Dowding and Park having demonstrated that Leigh-Mallory's "Big Wing" strategy was unworkable.